-GRADUATION REQUIREMENTS Standard 12
+GRADUATION REQUIREMENTS Standard 12 SCHOOL OPTION

-SCHOOL OPTION Note: This option may be offered by schools, but it is not required.
+Note: This option may be offered by schools, but it is not required Ending with incoming ninth graders of 2017-2018.

 Each student graduating from an accredited nonpublic secondary school will have earned the required Carnegie units as specified in the following table.
-Contents of each required and elective course must include the core objectives identified in the Mississippi Curriculum Frameworks.
+Contents of each required and elective course must include the core objectives identified in the Mississippi Curriculum Frameworks Mississippi College- and Career-Readiness Standards.
 Course titles and identification numbers must appear in the current edition of the Approved Courses for Secondary Schools of Mississippi (See 7 Miss.
 Admin.
 Code Pt.
 3, Ch.
 28, R. 28.2, R. 28.3.)
-Enrollment in online and correspondence courses must have prior approval granted by the chief school administrator.
-No more than one (1) of the minimum required number of units may be earned through completion of an approved courses.
+Enrollment in online and correspondence courses must have prior approval granted by the chief school-administrator.
+No more than one (1) of the minimum required number of units may be earned through completion of-an approved correspondence course.
+Students enrolled in grades 7-12 may be awarded a Carnegie unit credit provided the course content is a Carnegie unit bearing course in the current edition of the Approved Courses for the Secondary Schools of Mississippi Manual.
+Enrollment in online courses listed in this book must have prior approval granted by the principal.

 Any student who completes the minimum graduation requirements as specified below and has achieved a passing score on each of the required high school exit examinations is eligible to receive a high school diploma.
+Any student who completes the minimum graduation requirements as specified below and has met the requirements for each of the required high school assessments is eligible to receive a high school diploma.
 The school may establish additional requirements approved by the local governing body as authorized under Miss.
 Code Ann. § 37-16-7.

 CURRICULUM AREA CARNEGIE UNITS REQUIRED SUBJECTS

-ENGLISH 4 1 English I English II
+ENGLISH 41 English I English II

-MATHEMATICS 4 2 Algebra I or Integrated Math I
+MATHEMATICS 4 Algebra I or Integrated Math I

-SCIENCE 3 3 Biology I
+SCIENCE 3 Biology I

-SOCIAL STUDIES 3 1 World History 4 1 U.S. History 4 1⁄2 U.S. Government 1⁄2 Mississippi Studies 5
+SOCIAL STUDIES 3 1 World History 1 U.S. History 1⁄2 U.S. Government 1⁄2 Mississippi Studies

-HEALTH 1⁄2 ^{6&7} Contemporary Health 11
+HEALTH 1/27&8 Contemporary Health

-TECHNOLOGY OR COMPUTER SCIENCE 18 1 Information and Communication Technology (ICT) II or 1 Science, Technology, Engineering & Mathematics (STEM) or 1 Technology Foundations or 1⁄2 Keyboarding and 1⁄2 Computer Applications or Keystone or Computer Science 12
+TECHNOLOGY or COMPUTER SCIENCE 110 1 Information and Communication Technology (ICT) II or 1 Science, Technology, Engineering & Mathematics (STEM) or 1 Technology Foundations or 1⁄2 Keyboarding and 1⁄2 Computer Applications or Keystone or Computer Science.
+12

-THE ARTS 1 9 Any approved 500.000 course
+THE ARTS 111 Any approved 500.000 course

-ELECTIVES 41⁄2 10
+ELECTIVES 41⁄212

-TOTAL UNITS REQUIRED 21